 Do not refer to the first analysis of the same sample when performing the second analysis.
 Each analysis is designed to be independent.

-After analysis of the duplicate samples, insure the similarity is at least the targeted minimum similarity.
+After analysis of the duplicate samples, insure the similarity meets the targeted minimum similarity.

 There are 15 pair-wise similarity comparisons for each sample identified twice by three analysts.